Keto Electrolytes, Everyday Energy: Build a Better Hydration Stack with Key Minerals

 • Contributes to protein synthesis for muscle repair

-Calcium + How it Relates to Which minerals are commonly found in electrolyte powders?
+Calcium + How it Relates to Electrolyte Powders

-Every muscle contraction starts with a calcium spark[2][6].
+Every muscle contraction starts with a calcium spark (MedlinePlus, 2024; Wikipedia, 2025b).
 While most diets supply baseline amounts, heavy sweat loss or dairy avoidance can leave a gap.
-A modest dose in your powder shields performance and supports bone density over time[4][7].
+A modest dose in your powder helps performance now and supports bone integrity over time (Medical News Today, 2017; Wikipedia, 2025a).

 • Assists nerve signaling alongside sodium